forkyguo/Payload-SDK/README.md

 ## Latest Release

-The latest release version of PSDK is 3.13.1.
+The latest release version of PSDK is 3.14.0.
 This version of Payload SDK mainly add some new features support and fixed some bugs.
 Please refer to the release notes for detailed changes list.

-### Released Feature List
+### Release Feature List

-* Supports Mavic 3TA  model
+- **Added support for the Zenmuse L3 model**

-### Bug Fixes and Performance Improvements
+- **Added custom network RTK functionality**
-* Fixed an issue where the `DjiCore_Init` API failed on the Matrice 300.
+- **Added support for using the L2 camera with the M400 drone**
-* Fixed an issue where quaternion data subscription failed for the Matrice 350 RTK.
+- **Added long-distance flight marking functionality for the M400 drone**
-* Fixed occasional failures in the `DjiCore_Deinit` API.
+- **Added support for modifying startup apps for the M400 drone**
-* Fixed occasional crashes caused by custom HMS modules.
+- **Added documentation for the M400 software license**

-* Changed the default to not support RC-less flight. and exposed the `DjiFlightController_SetRCLostActionEnableStatus` API to disable or enable actions when the RC is lost.
+### Fixes and Optimizations
-Note If you need to use RC-less flight, you must call this interface to disable RC-lost actions after `DjiFlightController_Init`.
-See the interface header file documentation for details.
+- **Optimized support for using the onboard network with the M400 drone**

 ## License

 Payload SDK codebase is MIT-licensed.
 Please refer to the LICENSE file for detailed information.